 - Empty and rinse items - left over foods or liquids can contaminate other recyclables.

 - You can leave labels on - these are removed in the recycling process.

-- Metal lids and caps on glass containers (e.g. metal jam jar lids) can be left on to recycle with glass.
-These are diffent types of metal to cans/tins/aerosols wo are recycled in a different way and by putting the lids/caps back on glass jars and bottles it reduces the chance of them getting lost through the sorting process.
+- Metal lids and caps on glass containers, e.g. metal jam jar lids, can be left on to recycle with glass.
+These are diffent types of metal to cans/tins/aerosols and are recycled in a different way.
+By putting the lids/caps back on glass jars and bottles it reduces the chance of them getting lost through the sorting process.